DeAngelo Malone: Professional career

 Malone was selected in the third round with the 82nd pick by the Atlanta Falcons in the 2022 NFL draft.
 The Falcons previously obtained the pick in the trade that sent Matt Ryan to the Indianapolis Colts.
 Malone recorded his first professional sack in Week 7 against the Cincinnati Bengals.

+Malone began the 2025 season as one of Atlanta’s auxiliary defensive ends.
+In Week 6 against the Buffalo Bills, Malone recorded his first career interception against Josh Allen, helping secure the 24–14 win.
+On November 13, 2025, Malone was placed on injured reserve due to an ankle injury he suffered in Week 10 against the Indianapolis Colts.

+On April 1, 2026, Malone re-signed with the Falcons on a one-year contract.
+He was placed on the reserve/physically unable to perform list on August 4, ending his season.